cyriacus73/grad_quad_nn/README.md

 ### 3. Network Architecture

-What we built:
+What I built:

 * 1 input node
 * 6 hidden nodes with sigmoid activation
 * 1 output node (linear, no activation)

-Kept it small on purpose:
+I kept it small on purpose:

 * Fits in the PIC's RAM
 * Trains fast enough